oracle-livelabs/apex/ai-interactive-report-lab/lab-7-enable-dictation-support/lab-7-enable-dictation-support.md

 ## Introduction

-This lab enables dictation so users can interact with AI Interactive Reports using their voice.
-Oracle APEX uses the Web Speech API to convert speech into text directly in the browser.
-Once enabled, a microphone icon appears in the search bar and the Chat Assistant, allowing hands-free interaction with the AI features you configured in previous labs.
-Speech is processed by the end user's browser and may be sent to third-party servers depending on the browser implementation.
-For this reason, dictation is disabled by default.
+Oracle APEX supports browser-based dictation through the Web Speech API, allowing users to speak prompts instead of typing them.
+Once enabled, a microphone icon appears in the search bar and the Chat Assistant.
+In this lab, you will enable dictation at the application level and test voice input with the AI Interactive Report features you configured in previous labs.

 Estimated Lab Time: 5 minutes

 ### Objectives

-In this lab, you will:
+In this lab, you learn how to:

-- Enable dictation at the application level.
+- Enable dictation in the application security settings.
-- Use voice input with the Interactive Report search bar.
+- Use voice input to filter a report with Search with AI.
-- Use voice input with the Interactive Report Chat Assistant.
+- Use voice input to configure a report with the Chat Assistant.

 ### Prerequisites